GULibrarySandbox/intro-text-mining-analysis-old/README.md

 - **Prepare**: explore useful processes and tools to prepare textual data for analysis, including transcription tools to use and data recognition (OCR) to ensure machine readability
 - **Analyse**: identify different types of analysis used to interrogate content and uncover new insights

-Learning Outcomes:
+Learning outcomes:
 - Understand the basic workflow of researching with digital text
-- Basic knowledge of textual data, its types and usage considerations
+- Identify different types of textual data and usage considerations
 - Ability to find textual data for digital analysis
 - Choose the best tool for your dataset at each stage of the digital research process.